juhasev/sample-ninja-help/social-login-facebook.md

-## Facebook authentication
+## Facebook Sign-in

-Facebook authentication provides a convenient way for you panelists to register and log in to the Member App.
-Getting Facebook authentication requires several steps, including creating an app, verifying business, and configuring all the settings.
+Facebook sign-in provides a convenient way for your panelists to register and log in to the Member App.
+Getting Facebook sign-in requires several steps, including creating an app, verifying business, and configuring all the settings.
 If your business has already been verified, you can link it to the app.
-At the end, you will obtain the App ID and App Secret from the app settings.
+Ultimately, you will obtain the App ID and Secret from the app settings.

 Before you begin, you should create **Meta Business Portfolio** if you don't have one yet.
 More info below:

 https://www.facebook.com/business/help/1710077379203657?id=180505742745347

-Start the process by clicking **Log in** on the page below.
+You can start the process by clicking **Log in** on the page below.

 https://developers.facebook.com/products/facebook-login